-All Adobe Workfront URIs are required to reference a specific version of the API after the “attask/api” portion of the URI.
-The following example calls Version 7.0:
+All Adobe Workfront URIs should reference a specific version of the API after the “attask/api” portion of the URI.
+The following example calls Version 15.0:

-New versions of the API are released on a biannual basis–every six to eight months.
+New versions of the API are released regularly, usually twice a year.
 Each version is supported for three years after its release date, with an additional year in a deprecated state where the version is available but not supported.

 For more information on the release cadence and deprecation schedule of Workfront APIs, see API versioning and support schedule.